LaMonte Wade Jr Player Props: Giants vs. White Sox

-In his most recent game, he racked up two hits (going 2-for-6) against the White Sox.
+In his most recent game, he reached base in all three of his plate appearances (0-for-0) against the White Sox.

 LaMonte Wade Jr Game Info & Props vs. the White Sox